This post may contain affiliate links. Please read my disclosure.

 - 2 tbls agave nectar

-- Blend pineapple with lime juice and agave nectar in heavy duty blender or food processor until smooth.
+- Blend pineapple, lime juice, agave nectar, almond milk, and vanilla in heavy duty blender or food processor until smooth.
 Pour into a bowl, cover, and store in the refrigerator until well chilled.

 - Pour into ice cream maker and follow manufacture's instructions for making ice cream.
 When it's done, place in a freezer safe container and allow it to harden for an hour or two before serving.